scottyschup/ruby-curriculum/language-basics/data-structures/array.md

 ### Two sum

-Write a method that finds if an array of numbers has a pair that sums to zero.
-Be careful of the case of zero; there need to be two zeroes in the array to make a pair that sums to zero.
+Write a new `Array#two_sum` method that finds all pairs of positions where the elements at those positions sum to zero.

+NB: ordering matters.
+I want each of the pairs to be sorted smaller index before bigger index.
+I want the array of pairs to be sorted "dictionary-wise":

+* [0, 2] before [2, 1] (smaller first elements come first)
+* [0, 1] before [0, 2] (then smaller second elements come first)

 ### Towers of Hanoi